Skip to content

 Your Complete Guide to Sector Rotation

-As the economy expands and contracts, so do the financial performances of companies across the 11 stock sectors.
-When the outlook is positive, economically sensitive companies perform better and investors are prompted to buy their shares.
+As the economy expands and contracts, so do companies’ financial performances across the 11 stock sectors.
+When the outlook is positive, economically sensitive companies perform better, prompting investors to buy their shares.
 If the outlook turns sour, investors may sell out of those companies and swap into investments that can better weather economic downturns.
 This practice is known as sector rotation.

-Sector rotation is evidenced in basic form by comparing the long and short-term performance of sensitive, cyclical, and defensive companies.
-Sensitive and cyclical stocks, which are more reactive to interest rates and other economic factors, have taken advantage of favorable conditions for most of the last decade.
+Sector rotation is evidenced in a basic form by comparing the long and short-term performance of sensitive, cyclical, and defensive companies.
+Sensitive and cyclical stocks, more reactive to interest rates and other economic factors, have taken advantage of favorable conditions for most of the last decade.

 Chart of Cyclical and Defensive sector performance since August 2015